What is Clipper Blade Sharpening ?

 Horse clippers have a tension screw to adjust the blade tension and lighter tension will produce less heat.

 On clipper blades with no tension screw you can reduce tension by loosening the tension spring.
 However as the blades wont cut with light tension its usually best to leave this alone.

 Most Professional groomers have multiple sets of clipper blades and if one set gets too hot they swap blades to let them cool.

 Ceramic clipper blades have one part of the blade which is ceramic rather than metal.
 Ceramic does not heat up as much as metal, so the clipper blade runs cooler.

 Currently only normal width A5 blades and a few hair clipper blades have a ceramic part available.

 We can fit a ceramic part to any normal width A5 blade for £2 extra during sharpening.
 See Ceramic Clipper Blade Sharpening.

 While it may not be what you’d like, normally the blades dont actually heat up that much.

-– The blades do loose heat as you run them through the the hair and normally don’t too hot to use.
+– The blades do loose heat as you run them through the the hair and normally don’t get too hot to use.

-– However if the blades do get very hot they could burn the skin or melt any plastic parts, so do be sensible and if necessary stop clipping to let your blade cool down and re-oil them.
+– However if the blades do get very hot they could burn the skin or melt any plastic parts, so please be sensible and if necessary stop clipping to let your blade cool down and re-oil them.